El Salvador at the FIFA World Cup

 The El Salvador national football team has qualified for the FIFA World Cup final tournament on two occasions, the first time in 1970 in Mexico and the second time in 1982 in Spain.
 El Salvador has played in six group stage matches, losing all six and never advancing to the knockout stage.

 El Salvador qualified for the 1970 FIFA World Cup, the first FIFA World Cup the country qualified for.
 During qualification, El Salvador played Honduras over three matches in June 1969, with El Salvador advancing to the next round of CONCACAF qualification.
 The matches between El Salvador and Honduras increased political tensions between both countries, resulting the outbreak of the Football War in July 1969 causing over 2,000 deaths.
 After defeating Haiti over three matches, El Salvador qualified.
 El Salvador lost all three matches it played against Belgium, Mexico, and the Soviet Union and failed to score a goal.

 El Salvador next qualified for the 1982 FIFA World Cup as runners-up of the 1981 CONCACAF Championship.
 As occurred in 1970, El Salvador lost all three of its matches against Hungary, Belgium, and Argentina.
 The match against Hungary resulted in the largest defeat in FIFA World Cup history when El Salvador lost by a score of 10–1.
 El Salvador's lone goal in the match, scored by Luis Ramírez Zapata in the 64th minute, remains the only goal scored by El Salvador at the FIFA World Cup.

 Since 1970, El Salvador has participated in every FIFA World Cup qualification but has failed to qualify for another FIFA World Cup since 1982.
 The country has selected 42 players to play at the FIFA World Cup across both times it qualified, 17 of which are tied for making the most appearances for El Salvador at 3 appearances each.
 Hernán Carrasco was the country's manager in 1970 while Mauricio Rodríguez was the manager in 1982.
-El Salvador is ranked 80th (last place) all-time for its performance at the FIFA World Cup by the Rec.Sport.Soccer Statistics Foundation.
+As of the 2022 FIFA World Cup, El Salvador is ranked 83rd (last place) all-time for its performance at the FIFA World Cup by the Rec.Sport.Soccer Statistics Foundation.